-Knee Arthroscopy in Columbus, OH
+Knee Arthroscopy in Chillicothe, OH

 Knee arthroscopy is minimally invasive surgery performed with a device about the size of a pencil that carries a tiny video camera (an arthroscope).
 Instead of using large cuts to open the knee joint (open surgery), Dr. Cohen is able to use the arthroscope to look inside the knee area.
 Images from the camera are displayed on a video screen that he utilizes as a guide during the procedure.